Edward H. Spicer: Studying: University training (1931–1946)

 In the fall of 1939, Ned took an interim position at the University of Arizona to fill in for Harry Getty who had gone back to the University of Chicago to finish his PhD studies.
 During this time, he met Malinowski, who was visiting the University of Arizona.
 They discussed Ned's interpretation of the Yaqui ceremonials, which Malinowski memorialized in a letter to Ned (quoted in Troy).
 As a result, Ned's structural-functionalism tended to shift from that of Radcliffe-Brown toward the Malinowskian perspective.

 After acquiring his PhD, Ned completed his period of study and began his academic career.
 In the spring of 1940, he applied for a Guggenheim Grant to conduct research among the Yaqui in Sonora, Mexico.
 He received the grant and began his study in the fall of 1941.
 However, the study was cut short by the US joining World War II (WWII), as Mexico, declaring its neutrality, expelled all Americans from the country.

 From 1941 until 1946 the Spicer Family experienced a transitional period.
 With the start of WWII, many US anthropologists became involved in the war effort.
-Ned became employed with the War Relocation Authority, charged with the removal and oversight of Japanese-American citizens and Immigrants from the U.S West Coast.
+Ned became employed with the War Relocation Authority, charged with the removal and oversight of Japanese-American citizens and Immigrants from the U.S. West Coast.
 For Ned, it was his introduction to "applied" anthropology.

 Like many social scientists and anthropologists, teaching and research activity was curtailed or redirected in the United States to serve the war effort.
 Ned served the war effort in the War Relocation Authority first as the community analyst at the Poston WRA Camp on the Poston Indian Reservation(?) under the leadership of Dr. Alexander Leighton.
-Later, the family would move to Washington DC where Ned served as head of the Community Analyst Program within the WRA.
+Later, the family would move to Washington, D.C., where Ned served as head of the Community Analyst Program within the WRA.
 While in Washington, he helped to form the Society for Applied Anthropology (SfAA).
 The new organization was led by his former mentor, John Provinse, who served as the first President (1941–44?).

 With the end of the Second World War, many anthropologists returned to their academic careers.
 Others found new careers in the post-war world.
-Provinse tried to encourage Ned to seek a position in applied anthropology, however, when offered a faculty position at the University of Arizona, he accepted.
+Provinse tried to encourage Ned to seek a position in applied anthropology, but when offered a faculty position at the University of Arizona, Spicer accepted.
 This began his career for the next 37 years.